 What will I learn?

-Over the course of 10 weekly evening classes on the Approach to Creative Writing short course, you will learn:
+Over the course of 6 weekly evening classes on the Approach to Creative Writing short course, you will explore:

-- How to create characters, write convincing dialogue and use different narrative voices and points of view;
+- How to create characters, develop plots and use different points of view

 Assessment and certificates